semaphore-protocol/semaphore/docs/versioned_docs/version-V2/technical-reference/circuits.md

 **Private inputs:**

-- `identity_nullifier`: a random 32-byte value which the user should save,
+- `identityNullifier`: a random 32-byte value which the user should save,
-- `identity_trapdoor`: a random 32-byte value which the user should save,
+- `identityTrapdoor`: a random 32-byte value which the user should save,
-- `identity_path_elements`: the values along the Merkle path to the user's identity commitment,
+- `treeSiblings[nLevels]`: the values along the Merkle path to the user's identity commitment,
-- `identity_path_index[n_levels]`: the direction (left/right) per tree level corresponding to the Merkle path to the user's identity commitment.
+- `treePathIndices[nLevels]`: the direction (0/1) per tree level corresponding to the Merkle path to the user's identity commitment.

 **Public outputs:**